Esau Jenkins

 Jenkins founded the Citizens Committee of Charleston in 1959 and the C.O.
 Federal Credit Union in 1966.
 This credit union helped to further the economic advancement of the community.
 Residents could secure low-interest loans to purchase homes, businesses, and vehicles and even send their children to college.
 Jenkins was also one of the founders of Rural Mission, Inc. This initiative provided services for migrant and seasonal farm workers on the Sea Islands.
 In or about 1970, Rural Mission, Inc. received $96,000.00 through the Office of Economic Opportunity with the assistance of Senator Ernest F. Hollings to start a health clinic at Bethlehem United Methodist Church to serve the five sea islands of Charleston County: Johns Island, James Island, Wadmalaw Island, Edisto Island, and Yonges Island.

-In 2014, the Jenkins family donated the back panels of the vehicle to the new Smithsonian National Museum of African American History and Culture to become a part of one of the permanent exhibits entitled “Defining Freedom, Defending Freedom: The Era of Segregation.”
-The Smithsonian, the Jenkins family, and the Preservation Society of Charleston hosted the bus artifacts send off to the Smithsonian on June 1, 2014.
+In 2014, the Jenkins family donated the vehicle's back panels to the Smithsonian National Museum of African American History and Culture to become part of one of the permanent exhibits entitled “Defining Freedom, Defending Freedom: The Era of Segregation.”
+The Smithsonian, the Jenkins family, and the Preservation Society of Charleston hosted the bus artifacts' send-off to the Smithsonian on June 1, 2014.
 This event was included in the Piccolo Spoleto Festival, and several hundred attended.

 All local Charleston news outlets covered the story via interviews and articles about the event.
 The Historic Vehicle Association and the College of Charleston's Historic Preservation and Community Planning BA Program were instrumental in preserving the Volkswagen bus.
 In September 2019, the bus was the 26th vehicle added to the National Historic Vehicle Register.
 Esau Jenkins died on October 30, 1972.
 He has received many posthumous awards, including having a bridge, street, and health clinic named in his memory.